-Meet Paul K. Gilbert, MD, Medical Director of Orthopaedic Surgical Operations and Family Man of Verdugo Hills
+Meet Paul K. Gilbert, MD, Medical Director of Orthopaedic Surgical Operations at USC Verdugo Hills Hospital

-Dr. Gilbert is the new medical director of orthopaedic surgical services at USC Verdugo Hills Hospital (USC-VHH).
+Dr. Gilbert is a clinical assistant professor of orthopaedic surgery in the Department of Orthopaedic Surgery at the Keck School of Medicine.
+He is the medical director of orthopaedic surgical services at USC Verdugo Hills Hospital (USC-VHH).
 He has been an orthopaedic surgeon for more than 30 years.
 Here’s what you will not find on his resume:

 He has strong ties to the Verdugo Hills community.